-The Exercise Price and the number of Common Shares deliverable upon the exercise of the Warrants shall be subject to adjustment in the event and in the manner following: (a) If and whenever the Shares at any time outstanding shall be subdivided into a greater or consolidated into a lesser number of Shares, the Exercise Price shall be decreased or increased proportionately, as the case may be, and upon any such subdivision or consolidation, the number of Shares deliverable upon the exercise of the Warrants shall be increased or decreased proportionately, as the case may be; (b) In case of any capital reorganization or of any reclassification of the company or in case of the consolidation, merger or amalgamation of the Company with or into any other company or of the sale of the assets of the Company as or substantially as an entirety or of any other company, each Warrant shall, after such capital reorganization, reclassification of capital, consolidation, merger, amalgamation or sale, confer the right to purchase that number of shares or other securities or property of the Company or of the company resulting from such capital reorganization, reclassification, or sale shall be made, as the case may be, to which the Holder of the shares deliverable at the time of such capital reorganization, reclassification, merger, amalgamation or sale had the Warrants been exercised, would have been entitled on such capital reorganization, reclassification, merger, amalgamation or sale in any such case, if necessary, appropriate adjustments shall be made in the application of the provisions set forth in Sections 13 to 20 hereof shall thereafter correspondingly be made applicable as nearly as may reasonable be expected in relation to any shares or other securities or property because of the Warrants to the end that the provisions set forth in Sections 13 to 20 hereof shall thereafter correspondingly be made applicable as nearly as may reasonable be expected in relation to any shares or other securities or property shall not be d
+The Exercise Price and the number of Common Shares deliverable upon the exercise of the Warrants shall be subject to adjustment in the event and in the manner following: (a) If and whenever the Shares at any time outstanding shall be subdivided into a greater or consolidated into a lesser number of Shares, the Exercise Price shall be decreased or increased proportionately, as the case may be, and upon any such subdivision or consolidation, the number of Shares deliverable upon the exercise of the Warrants shall be increased or decreased proportionately, as the case may be; (b) In case of any capital reorganization or of any reclassification of the capital of the Company or in case of the consolidation, merger or amalgamation of the Company with or into any other company or of the sale of the assets of the Company as or substantially as an entirety or of any other company, each Warrant shall, after such capital reorganization, reclassification of capital, consolidation, merger, amalgamation or sale, confer the right to purchase that number of shares or other securities or property of the Company or of the company resulting from such capital reorganization, consolidation, merger, amalgamation or to which such sale shall be made, as the case may be, to which the Holder of the shares deliverable at the time of such capital reorganization, consolidation, merger, amalgamation or sale and in any such case, if necessary, appropriate adjustments shall be made in the application of the provisions set forth in Sections 13 to 20 hereof shall thereafter correspondingly be made applicable as nearly as may reasonable be exercise of the Warrants to the end that the provisions set forth in Sections 13 to 20 hereof shall thereafter correspondingly be made applicable as nearly as may reasonable be exercise of the Warrants or other securities or property thereafter deliverable on the exercise of the Warrants.
+The subdivision or consolidation of the capital of the Company for the purposes of this Section 16(b).